SAD-CAPSTONE/USG/README.md

-# Not working modules
+# Notes
-- admin-reports
+- master branch is unstable.